royankit11/Credit-Card-Fraud-Detection/results.md

 #### **Analysis**

 K-Means provided a structural baseline but ultimately struggled with this dataset.
 The method assumes spherical, distinct clusters, whereas fraud data often exhibits complex, non-globular distributions.
-The low Silhouette score (~0.15) confirms that the clusters were not distinct. [cite_start]While the recall (~73%) was decent, the high false-positive rate suggests that K-Means is better suited as a feature generator or an early-stage filter rather than a standalone fraud detector.
+The low Silhouette score (~0.15) confirms that the clusters were not distinct.
+While the recall (~73%) was decent, the high false-positive rate suggests that K-Means is better suited as a feature generator or an early-stage filter rather than a standalone fraud detector.

 ### 4.7 DBSCAN (Unsupervised) Results and Analysis

-Addressing the limitations of K-Means, we implemented **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)**. [cite_start]Unlike K-Means, DBSCAN does not require specifying the number of clusters in advance and can identify outliers (noise) effectively, which is ideal for anomaly detection[cite: 17].
+Addressing the limitations of K-Means, we implemented **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)**.
+Unlike K-Means, DBSCAN does not require specifying the number of clusters in advance and can identify outliers (noise) effectively, which is ideal for anomaly detection.

 #### **Parameter Selection**
 We determined the optimal parameters through K-distance graph analysis:
 * **MinPts:** 2
 * **Epsilon ($\epsilon$):** 2.4
-* [cite_start]**Rationale:** This combination yielded the highest accuracy while maintaining a low noise ratio, which is critical for practical fraud detection[cite: 18].
+* **Rationale:** This combination yielded the highest accuracy while maintaining a low noise ratio, which is critical for practical fraud detection.

 #### **[RESULTS] DBSCAN Evaluation**

 **Internal Indices**
-* [cite_start]**Silhouette Score:** `-0.057` (Test) [cite: 19]
+* **Silhouette Score:** `-0.057` (Test)
-* [cite_start]**Davies-Bouldin Index:** `1.6727` [cite: 19]
+* **Davies-Bouldin Index:** `1.6727`

 **External Indices (Classification Performance)**